edmundwright/anti-snake/README.md

 ## Features

 - Snake path-finds using a customized breadth-first-search that takes into account the movement of the snake's tail
+- When no path exists, snake switches to trying to cover the most distance, which helps in situations where path is blocked by snake itself.
-- Elements only re-rendered as necessary.
+- HTML elements only re-rendered when necessary.
 - Uses mouse event listeners to allow smooth drawing of walls by the player.
 - Game adjusts to fit in any window size.